winhacks/2022-website/submission-terms.md

   - Don't have a team channel yet?
 Head to he #how-to-team-up channel on our server for instructions
   - TLDR, `/team create team-name` to create a team channel, and `/team invite @team-member-name` to invite members
 - All team members must be listed on your Devpost submission.
 Any team member not listed on Devpost will not receive a prize.
+- All team members must be either: undergraduate students, graduate students, high school students, or one of the previous who has graduated within the last 12 months.
+Unfortunately if you have graduated more than 12 months ago, you are not eligible for WinHacks 2022.